cjsteel/ansible-role-deployment_user/README.md

     deployment_user_state

-#### Create our directory structure
+#### Create group_vars directory

-First we create our
+First we create a directory to hold the group_vars related to our role.

     mkdir -p group_vars/deployment_user

-#### Copy the roles group_vars example file.
+#### Copy the example file.

     cp roles/deployment_user/files/group_vars/deployment_user/defaults.yml group_vars/deployment_user/.

 #### Edit and save

-Next we will edit the file and set our deployment_user name, user id and the users state (present or absent).
+Next we will edit the file and set our deployment users username, user id and the users state (present or absent).

     nano group_vars/deployment_user/defaults.yml